-(Updated December 4, 2019) Gift-giving is a holiday tradition in most families.
-But one tradition that you might be looking to do away with is wrapping paper — and by proxy, the massive clean-up that often follows.
+Gift-giving is a holiday tradition for many families.
+But one tradition that you might be looking to do away with is wrapping paper (and the massive clean-up that often follows).

 Maybe thinking about the amount of paper that goes to the landfill after the holidays makes you cringe.
-Or, maybe you’re looking for smaller steps to reduce your eco-footprint or ways to resist buying new things without disrupting tradition.
+Perhaps you’re looking for smaller steps to reduce your eco-footprint — or ways to resist buying new things without disrupting tradition.
 No matter what your motivation is, here are tips on how to make gift-wrapping more sustainable.

 Wrapping Paper Waste

-Glitter is popular around this time of year — sparkling gift boxes and decor channel a festive look.
+Glitter is popular around this time of year, too.
+Sparkling gift boxes and decor undeniably channel a festive look.
 But, glitter is a nightmare for marine life.
 Most glitter is made from etched aluminum attached to polyethylene terephthalate (PET), a type of microplastic that can contaminate water, soil, and air.
-Its increased presence in all three may pose a threat to human health and ecosystems, according to the Scientific American.
+Its increased presence in all three may pose a threat to human health and ecosystems, according to Scientific American.

 Landfills and the Climate

 Landfill waste plays a significant role in climate change.
 They are a natural source of landfill gas (LFG), a byproduct of organic matter decomposition.
 This gas is composed of approximately 50 percent methane, 50 percent carbon dioxide (CO2), and a small number of organic compounds.

 According to the Environmental Protection Agency (EPA), municipal solid landfills are the third-largest source of human-caused methane emissions in the United States.
 In 2017, they accounted for 14.1 percent of all methane emissions.
 Methane traps heat 28 to 36 times more effectively than CO2.